 - Familiar with some of the main themes of technical AI safety research.

 - Enthusiastic about communicating complex ideas as simply as possible.

 - Are results-oriented and motivated by impactful research.

 - Proactive and can independently prioritise your tasks.

 It is preferable that you have:

 - Prior study or work experience in computer science or other quantitative discipline.

 - You could write a blog post summarizing an academic paper like this one.

 - Experience with communicating to scholarly audiences.

-- Graphics design: Experience creating scientific illustrations and/or other vector graphics.
+- Experience creating scientific illustrations and/or other vector graphics.

-- Applications: Applications will be evaluated on a rolling basis.
-The application process consists of a paid work test (8 hours) in which you will write a short blog post summarising a technical AI safety paper, a short non-technical interview, and a paid work trial (~2 weeks).
+- Application process: Applications will be evaluated on a rolling basis.
+The application process consists of a paid work test (8 hours) in which you will write a short blog post summarising a technical AI safety paper, a short non-technical interview, and a paid work trial (40 hours).
 If you are not available for a work trial we may be able to find alternative ways of testing your fit.